acend/kubernetes-basics-training/content/en/docs/04/_index.md

 {{% onlyWhen rancher %}}
 {{% alert title="Note" color="primary" %}}
 You can also use the Rancher web console to open the exposed application in your browser.
-The direkt link is shown on your **Resources / Workload** page in the tab **Workload**.
+The direct link is shown on your **Resources / Workload** page in the tab **Workload**.
 Look for your namespace and the deployment name.
 The link looks like `31665/tcp`.

 ![Rancher NodePort](nodeportrancher.png)